524130120/AutoOPT/source/UserGuide/AutoOptLib_Arch.md

 the `SOLVE` class, and `SOLVE` further calls functions of the algorithms’ components and function of the target problem.
 Finally, the initial algorithms are returned to AutoOpt.m.

 After initialization, AutoOptLib goes into iterative design.
 In each iteration, firstly, `AutoOpt.m` invokes `DESIGN.m`.
-Then, `DESIGN.m` instantiate new objects (new algorithms) of the `DESIGN` class based on the current ones by the `Disturb()` method.
+Then, `DESIGN.m` instantiates new objects (new algorithms) of the `DESIGN` class based on the current ones by the `Disturb()` method.
 Next, the new algorithms' performance is evaluated in the same scheme as in the initialization.
 After that, the new algorithms are returned to `AutoOpt.m`.
 Finally, the `Select()` method of the `DESIGN` class is invoked to select promising algorithms from the current and new ones.

 After the iteration terminates, `AutoOpt.m` invokes the `Evaluate()` method of the `DESIGN` class to test the final algorithms' performance on the test instances of the targeted problem.
 Then, the final algorithms are returned in `AutoOpt.m`.